Franciscojmara/Mex-ClimMacro/READme.md

 - Figures: `Results/Figures/`
 - Processed data: `Data/Preprocessed/`

-There are two modes for running the project's pipeline: interactive and batch
+There are two modes for running the project's pipeline: interactive and batch.

+---

 ### a) Interactive Mode (recommended)